DavidDeLille/book_summaries/The_Art_Of_Software_Security_Assessment/CH2_Design_Review.md

 This section contains examples of these concepts affecting security.
 The categorisation is subjective, so focus on the security impact instead.

 ### Exploiting Strong Coupling
 The Shatter class of vulneabilities stems from a failure to decompose a design along trust boundaries (more technical details in Chapter 12).
 Each Windows desktop has a single messaging queue to handle all GUI-related activities.
 The Windows SetTimer() function can be used to send a WM_TIMER message, which will invoke an abirary function pointer upon receipt by the default message handler.
-Using another Windows API that manipulates the content of window elements, it is possible to insert data in the address space of another process.
-Combining the delievry of arbitrary data and the call of a function, an attackr can execute arbitrary code in any process on the same desktop.
+Using another Windows API that manipulates the content of window elements (e.g. Clipboard), it is possible to insert data in the address space of another process.
+Combining the delivery of arbitrary data and the call of a function, an attacker can execute arbitrary code in any process on the same desktop.
 This results in a privilege escalaton vulnerability.

 The messaging design was accurate, understandable, and strongly cohesive for a single-user OS.
 However, when used for a multi-user OS, the communication across a desktop must be considered an attack vector.
 In that context, the messaging queue strongly couples different trust domains, which results in vulnerabilities that exploit the desktop as a public interface.
 This vulnerability class illustrates the difficulty in adding security to an existing design.

 ### Exploiting Transitive Trust
+Automountd is an RPC program on certain version of Solarist hat runs as root.
+It allows root to specify a command as part of a mounting operation.
+It only listens on three protected loopback transports and only accepts commands from root.

+Rpc.statd also runs as root and listens on TCP and UDP interfaces.
+It is meant to montior NFS servers and send out a notification if they go down.When it receives such a notification, it will contact a host and call an RPC program number.

+An attacker can tell rpc.statd that an NFS server has crashed and have it contact automountd on the local machine with an RPC message.
+With some manipulation, this message can be decoded as a valid automountd request.
+Since it is coming from root on the loopback interface, automountd trusts this message and executes the command.
+This attack exploits the implicit trust between all processes running under the same account.
+Automountd also is lenient in the messages it receives due to the perceived trust of the interface.

 ### Failure Handling